 In vertical orientation cladding, a double order of battens is used to provide adequate ventilation and drainage to the cavity.
-Vertical cladding profiles are installed onto horizontal battens with a minimum size of 30x50 mm.
-These horizontal battens are separated from the support wall to guarantee water evacuation using vertical battens with a minimum size of 30x50 mm.
+Vertical cladding profiles are installed onto horizontal battens.
+These horizontal battens are separated from the support wall to guarantee water evacuation using vertical battens creating a ventilation gap of a minimum size of 25 mm.
 It is recommended to space vertical and horizontal battens at 600 mm centres.

 We recommend installing the horizontal timber battens at an angle of 15° towards the interior of the cavity to ensure water drainage.